Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Airless sprayers allow you to siphon paint directly from the can.
 Some airless sprayer models, like the Graco GX-19 Finish Pro, which is what I use for my cabinet projects, include a hopper that holds a couple gallons of paint at a time.
 You can also achieve a super smooth finish with an airless sprayer, simply by using the right size spray tip and pressure setting and thinning the material if needed.

 Buying vs. Renting A Paint Sprayer for Cabinet Doors

 Buy a professional paint sprayer if you have multiple painting projects to tackle beyond your cabinets.
 While you can save money buying a cheap one from the home improvement store, a contractor model will last longer and perform better.
-It's important to know too that the motor in cheap sprayers almost always cannot be used safely with flammable coatings, so if you plan on using oil primer, lacquer, or shellac, you will need to use one with an enclosed motor.
+It's important to know too that the motors in cheap sprayers usually cannot be operated safely with flammable coatings, so if you plan on using oil primer, lacquer, or shellac, you should definitely buy one with an enclosed motor.

 If you only need to use a sprayer one time to paint your cabinets, visit your local paint store and see what sprayer rentals they offer.
 Paint stores often rent out professional sprayers that are better than the cheap ones sold in stores.
 Look for sprayers made by Graco, or Titan.
 The rental cost is typically under $100 per day.

 Step 2: Detach the Cabinet Doors and Drawer Fronts

 Removing cabinet doors and drawer fronts for spray painting is a must, as well as carefully labeling each piece as you disassemble them.
 Use a drill to remove the door hinges from the frames and the drawer fronts from the drawers.
 Inside the drawer, there should be two to three Phillips screws that connect the drawer front to the drawer.
 Bag the screws so they don't get lost.